thomasfjen/enderwire_nonpro/README.md

 - There is no belt tensioner, use the rear motor mount to tension the belt (Same as Switchwire)

 TBD:
--DXF Files for Top Panels and Back panel

 -Create Table which files replace which files for better understanding